nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ## Appendix F: Instructions for manual testing

 General steps for manual testing:
 1. Execute an "Add" action.
 2. Execute a "Delete" / "Find" / "Print" / "Set" / "View" action of the same command type.

 Refer to [Command Summary](#command-summary) to view the list of actions, command types and command format.
+Refer to [User Guide](https://ay2021s1-cs2113t-t12-2.github.io/tp/UserGuide.html) to view the other commands and their expected output.

 ### Command summary
 The following table contains the list of commands available in the application.